apache/streampipes-website/README.md

 Both parts are merged to a single directory during the CI process.

-Node.js(v14 - v16) and npm are required to build the documentation.
+Node.js(at most v18) and npm are required to build the documentation.

 ## Build Website & Documentation